25 Amazing Facts About Science for School Assembly.

 1. Did you know a bolt of lightning is five times hotter than the surface of the sun?

-14. The speed of the Earth through, space is 67,000 miles per hour.
+14. The Earth moves through space at a speed of 67,000 miles per hour.

-18. The term "scientist" first appeared in print in 1834.
+18. The word "scientist" first appeared in print in 1834.

 19. The Milky Way galaxy contains more stars than there are ways to shuffle a deck of cards.